 Caregiving women

-Dr. Sarah Vasen (1870 – 1944) was the 1st Jewish female physician in Los Angeles and its first managing physician.
+Dr. Sarah Vasen (1870 – 1944) was the first Jewish female physician in Los Angeles and its first managing physician.
 She was a gynecologist and worked at the Kaspar Cohn Hospital in Angelino Heights which was housed in the Luckenbach House.
 She retired from the hospital in 1910 to help the Jewish community.
 Kaspar Cohn became Cedars of Lebanon Hospital and later Cedars Sinai Hospital.

-Dr. Margaret Chung (1889 – 1959) believed that women needed to know how to take care of themselves and their children.
+Dr. Margaret Chung (1889 – 1959) believed that women needed to know how to care for themselves and their children.
 She enrolled in medical school in 1911 but couldn’t get a job.
 At first, she worked as a nurse but later became a surgeon and established the first Western medicine clinic in San Francisco’s Chinatown during the 1920s.

 In Los Angeles, she became known as a physician to the stars.